TshireletsoMohlakwane/Meditation-App/Meditation app/ReadMe.txt

 A mix of sound , visuals and user option and interactivity for an overall relaxing experience.

-Note: Open "index" to run the complete application
+Note: Copy/Download all files then Open "index" to run the complete application

 * Special thanks to "developedbyed" on GitHub for a majority of project resources.